kornha/parliament/README.md

 ### AI/ML

 We have complex AI strategies to solve our news problem.
 We strongly recommend deeply examining the logic before contributing to this portion.
-We have chosen not to use a wrapper framework for now purely out of dev simplicity in direclty using OpenAI APIs.
+We have chosen not to use a wrapper framework for now purely out of dev simplicity in directly using OpenAI APIs.